How to Get a Model Comp Card in Boston — Photography Shark

 Where can I get model comp card photos taken near Boston?

-Photography Shark at 83 E Water St, Rockland, MA 02370 is 25 minutes south of Boston and specializes in model portfolio and comp card photography.
+Photography Shark at 83 E Water Street, Rockland, MA 02370 is 25 minutes south of Boston and specializes in model portfolio and comp card photography.
 We serve models from Quincy, Hingham, Weymouth, Braintree, Plymouth, and the greater Boston area.

 How much does a comp card session cost at Photography Shark?